 Three written papers

-Three advanced option courses in psychology or two advanced option courses and a library dissertation.
-The courses change each year to reflect advances in psychology;
+Three advanced option courses in psychology are taken.
+One option can be a library dissertation.
+The courses change each year to reflect advances in psychology.

 Three written papers (or two written papers and a library dissertation)